MAINE STATE CHAMBER OF COMMERCE

 The contract for construction of this project, awarded to Cianbro in November of 2020, is $18.1 million.
 The total project cost (including engineering, inspection, and other costs) is approximately $20.8 million.
 Construction of the project started in March and the weekend for the interstate closure was selected in May.
 MaineDOT aims to have the project finished by the end of 2022.

 Details are available online at www.verandaplan.org.
-For more information, please contact Paul Merrill, director of communications at the Maine Department of Transportation by calling or texting (207) 215-9297 or by emailing paul.merrill@maine.gov.
+For more information, please contact Paul Merrill, director of communications at the Maine Department of Transportation by calling or texting (207) 215-9297 or by emailing [email protected].

 0 Comments